-- 1. If you have a legitimate and documented excuse and miss a mid-term exam for some dire reason, you will be given a written makeup exam.
+- 1. If you have a legitimate and documented excuse and miss the mid-term exam for some dire reason, you will be given a written make-up exam.
 In case of serious illness, a verifying report from a physician is necessary and it has to be approved by the University Health Centre.
-There will be a cumulative make up exam at the end of the semester. - 2.
-If you miss a quiz, homework, class activity, there is NO MAKE-UP for those.
-You will receive grade of zero for the missed items.
+It will be a cumulative make up exam at the end of the semester. - 2.
+If you miss a quiz, homework, class activity, paper/presentation deadline, there are NO MAKE-UP for those.
 There may be some extra credit options throughout the course.
-You may use extra credit chances for covering your missed work.
+You may use extra credit chances for your missed work.